This post may contain affiliate links. Read my full disclosure policy.

 March marks the beginning of pineapple season.
-Though available year round at most grocery stores, pineapples are at their peak – their most juicy and flavorful, March through July.
+Though available year-round at most grocery stores, pineapples are at their peak – their most juicy and flavorful, March through July.
 While in Kauai, we found them easily at local farmers markets.
-Make sure to pick fresh looking pineapples with healthy looking leaves and crowns, and give a gentle squeeze.
+Make sure to pick fresh-looking pineapples with healthy-looking leaves and crowns, and give a gentle squeeze.
 They should feel just slightly soft, but with no overly soft spots.
 Pineapples do not ripen after being cut.
 A whole pineapple can be stored at room temperature if eaten within a few days, but you can refrigerate it to keep longer.

-When cutting pineapple, don’t throw out the core!
+When cutting the pineapple, don’t throw out the core!
 Pineapple cores are full of bromelain, a proteolytic enzyme, which has been shown to be an effective anti-inflammatory, muscle relaxant, digestive aid and cancer preventer.
 I set the cores aside and snack on them as I cook.

 How to cut a whole pineapple: